espressif/esp-idf/CONTRIBUTING.rst

 * Are comments and documentation written in clear English, with no spelling or grammar errors?

+* Example contributions are also welcome.
+Please check the :doc:`creating-examples` guide for these.

 * If the contribution contains multiple commits, are they grouped together into logical changes (one major change per pull request)?
 Are any commits with names like "fixed typo" `squashed into previous commits <http://eli.thegreenplace.net/2014/02/19/squashing-github-pull-requests-into-a-single-commit/>`_?

 * If you're unsure about any of these points, please open the Pull Request anyhow and then ask us for feedback.